-- These icons indicate a log is kept on this field.
-Use the icon to access details.
+- These log icons indicate a log is kept on this field.
+Click on the log icon to access details.

-- Inventory Price: For galleries and collectors this is the value of the artwork for inventory purposes.
+- Inventory Price and log: For galleries and collectors this is the value of the artwork used for inventory reports.
 This will initially be the same as the amount you paid for the artwork, the purchase price, but over time will rise and fall with the art market.
-For artists using Tessera to run their collection also enter the current value of the artwork.
-This is the amount used for calculating the value of your artworks when running inventory reports.
+For artists using Tessera to run their collection enter the current value of the artwork for insurance purposes.
+Any alterations to the Inventory Price are written to the Inventory Log.

 - Valuations can be added to artworks by collectors and the most recent valuation is shown here.

 - Artwork Expenses Keep a record of amounts spent on this artwork. eg: Repairs, storage costs and insurance.

 - Production Costs.
 Keep track of how this artwork was created as a reference for the artist.
 Also includes fields for entering cost of production.